The Southern Girls Rock Camp celebrated 15 years of fostering young women’s creativity — and some world-class rock ’n’ roll — at MTSU this month.

 The Southern Girls Rock Camp is produced by Youth Empowerment through Arts and Humanities, or YEAH!, a nonprofit organization founded in 2006 to “foster the creativity of young individuals while building a community of like-minded volunteers and supporters who love the arts and want to share the arts with kids.”

 When she was an MTSU student, Kelley Anderson organized the first Murfreesboro girls rock camp in 2003 as a joint project between the feminist student organization Women for Women and what is now known as the June Anderson Center for Women and Nontraditional Students.

 Anderson earned her bachelor’s degree in recording industry production in 2005 and teamed up with fellow rock campers Jessi Zazu and Nikki Kvarnes to form Those Darlins, an internationally acclaimed Nashville-based band.

-No musical experience is necessary to participate in the Southern Girls Rock Camp.
+No musical experience is necessary to participate in the Southern Girls Rock Camp each year.
 The full tuition cost, including equipment rental, is $320.
 Scholarships are available, and YEAH!
 Organizers say 43 percent of attendees at the various 2016 rock camps did so with scholarship assistance.

-For more information, contact YEAH!
+For more information on future camps, contact YEAH!
 Executive Director Sarah Bandy at 615-849-8140 or firstname.lastname@example.org or visit http://southerngirlsrockcamp.com.

 — Gina K. Logue (email@example.com)